 HTTP SmartFlow is intended for exchanging structured information in a decentralized, distributed environment.
 It extends HTTP for XML messaging, and defines an extensible messaging framework independent of implementation specific semantics.

 With SmartFlow, your HTTP flows between the DUT and the dsTest simulator nodes are made by including message definitions and state machine elements.
 The SmartFlow state machine contains a unique list of states that a HTTP message flow can traverse, allowing the definition of different paths for success, failure, or other conditions, all defined within the state machine.
 When defining a message template it is only necessary to include and provision the elements whose values will be compared to information in a received message.
 Multiple handlers can be used with different templates of the same message type in order to execute various actions or state changes depending on the composition or content of a received message.

-The dsClient GUI can be used to create the message defintions and state machine(s) easily.
+The dsClient GUI can be used to create the message definitions and state machine(s) easily.

-The dsTest HTTP SmartFlow feature allows the simulator nodes to provide the following events toward the DUT:
+dsTest HTTP SmartFlow allows the simulator nodes to provide the following events toward the DUT:

 - HTTP Get – Retrieve data

 - HTTP Post – Send data to be processed

 - HTTP Delete – Mark data for deletion